airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_commonmark.md

 simply return the previous answer, otherwise it will do the full computation and store the result for later lookup.
 This has the advantage of requiring less storage space because you aren't precomputing all results.
-This is sometimes termed *cachingcaching* or *memoizingmemoizing*.
+This is sometimes termed *caching* or *memoizing*.

 Locality of Reference:
-*Locality of referencelocality of reference* is a term for where in memory the data items you are accessing are.
+*Locality of reference* is a term for where in memory the data items you are accessing are.
 With virtual memory, you may access pages of memory which are stored on disk.
 In such a case, the operating system has to load that memory page from disk, and unload others to disk.
 Let's say, for instance, that the operating system will allow you to have 20k of memory in physical memory and forces the rest of it to be on disk, and your application uses 60k of memory.
 Let's say your program has to do 5 operations on each piece of data.
 If it does one operation on every piece of data, and then goes through and does the next operation on each piece of data, eventually every page of data will be loaded and unloaded from the disk 5 times.
 Instead, if you did all 5 operations on a given data item, you only have to load each page from disk once.
 When you bundle as many operations on data that is physically close to each other in memory, then you are taking advantage of locality of reference.
-In addition, processors usually store some data on-chip in a cachecache.
-If you keep all of your operations within a small area of physical memoryphysical memory, your program may bypass even main memory and only use the chip's ultra-fast cache memory.
+In addition, processors usually store some data on-chip in a cache.
+If you keep all of your operations within a small area of physical memory, your program may bypass even main memory and only use the chip's ultra-fast cache memory.
 This is all done for you - all you have to do is to try to operate on small sections of memory at a time, rather than bouncing all over the place.

 Register Usage:
-Registersregisters are the fastest memory locations on the computer.
+Registers are the fastest memory locations on the computer.
 When you access memory, the processor has to wait while it is loaded from the memory bus.
 However, registers are located on the processor itself, so access is extremely fast.
 Therefore making wise usage of registers is extremely important.
 If you have few enough data items you are working with, try to store them all in registers.
 In high level languages, you do not always have this option - the compiler decides what goes in registers and what doesn't.

 Inline Functions:
 Functions are great from the point of view of program management - they